-(Fan): Turn the left knob clockwise or counterclockwise to increase or decrease the fan speed.
+\$ (Fan): Turn the left knob clockwise or counterclockwise to increase or decrease the fan speed.
 Turn the knob to 0 to turn off the fan.
 The fan must be turned on for the air conditioning compressor to operate.

-Temperature Control: Use the driver's and passenger's levers to increase or decrease the air temperature inside your vehicle.
+Temperature Control: Turn the center knob clockwise or counterclockwise to increase or decrease the air temperature inside your vehicle.

-(Air Conditioning): Press this button to turn the air conditioning system on or off.
+(Air Conditioning): Press this button to turn the air-conditioning system on or off.
 When it is pressed, an indicator light in the button will come on to let you know that air conditioning is activated.